 Dr. Scott holds a doctorate in political science, with a specialization in public administration, from Howard University, and a Bachelor of Arts in Political Science from Fisk University (Magna Cum Laude; Phi Beta Kappa).

-Get the latest information on the MBTA fare proposal here.
+Get the latest information on the MBTA fare changes here.